ArcanianAi/kocsibeallo-hu/scripts/README.md

 ## Deployment Scripts (`deployment/`)

-These scripts help with deploying and setting up the Drupal 10 environment.
+These scripts help with deploying and setting up the Drupal 10 environment in **local/development** environments.

+**For Cloudways production deployment, see:** `cloudways/` directory

 ### `setup.sh` (To be created)
 **Purpose:** Initial setup after cloning the repository